pipecraft2/user_guide/doc/example_analyses_NextITS.rst

 |

-NextITS pipeline, Full-length ITS |PipeCraft2_logo|
+NextITS pipeline, full-length ITS |PipeCraft2_logo|
 -------------------------------------------------------

 This example data analysis follows the **NextITS** pipeline as implemented in PipeCraft2's pre-compiled pipelines panel.